tfausak/tfausak.github.io/_posts/2015-11-15-automatically-generate-purescript-documentation.md

 ---
-title: Automatically generating PureScript documentation
+title: Automatically generate PureScript documentation
 ---

 Recently I have been pouring a lot of time into PureScript projects.
 The